Class: Analytical Testing

 How to Create a Corporate Profile in CTLS

-Creating a corporate profile is an important part of the analytical testing licence application and can be prepared for an individual or a corporation.
-Corporations must ensure that a profile for the organization has been created in the CTLS.
+Creating a corporate profile is an important part of the application and can be prepared for an individual or a corporation.
+Corporations must ensure they create a profile for the organization in the CTLS.
 To create a corporate profile, Directors and Officers of the corporation must create user accounts with Account IDs linked to the corporate profile.

 Creating a corporate profile has additional requirements: